AdyGCode/SaaS-BED-Notes/Session-13/S13-MongoDB-8.md

 # Session 13

-During this session you will continue with the MongoDB Learning Path.
+This session demonstrates the Laravel and MongoDB integration.

-Also we will be conducting demonstrations of the first portfolio item.

-Refer to the notes in [MongoDB-Learning-Path](../Session-09/S09-MongoDB-Learning-Path) for details on signing up for MongoDB University and the Course(s) that are to be undertaken for free.

 # MongoDB University Target Lessons

-By this week you shold have completed all the MongoDB University chapters.
+By this week you should have completed all the MongoDB University chapters.

+If you have not done so, refer to the notes in [MongoDB-Learning-Path](../Session-09/S09-MongoDB-Learning-Path) for details on signing up for MongoDB University and the Course(s) that are to be undertaken for free.

 # Using MongoDB with Laravel